 Stream Bank Erosion

-Erosion along a streambank can also be the result of human land use and associated infrastructure.
-Land use and infrastructure often impacts the larger forces within a watershed.
-For example, land use can that reduced the retention of precipitation within the soils or within the stream itself, increase the overall velocity of water moving from the upper portions of a watershed to the lower areas.
-Increased velocity can cause stream bed downcutting which can ultimately leave banks vulnerable to erosion.
-Human activity along a stream can impact the natural buffer zone of a river, called the riparian area, which can in turn increase the susceptibility of erosion.
-If the riparian area of a stream has been compromised, erosion can occur unchecked at unatural levels reslting in loss of property and decreased water quality that negatively affect aquatic organisms like fish as well as municipal drinking water sources.
+Erosion along a streambank can also result from human land use and associated infrastructure.
+Land use and infrastructure often has a ripple effect on natural forces within a watershed.
+For example, land use that decreases the retention of water in streamside soils (such as removing nearby vegetation) can increase the overall velocity of water flowing from the upper portions of a watershed to the lower areas.
+Increased velocity can cause stream bed downcutting, which leaves banks vulnerable to erosion.
+Human activity along a stream can compromise the natural buffer zone of a river, called the riparian zone, which in turn increases the rate of erosion.
+Unchecked erosion like that often seen in heavily disturbed riparian zones can result in decreased water quality that negatively affects aquatic life, as well as municipal drinking water sources.
+In severe cases, property loss may be incurred as land simply breaks loose into the water to be swept downstream, possibly taking manmade structures with it.

 Soil bioengineering is a solution that can address moderate to localized streambank erosion depending upon the scale of erosion present.
 The general concept relies upon restoring strongly rooted, woody vegetation.
 Woody vegetation protects streambanks in several ways:

-Erosion along a streambank can also be the result of human land use and associated infrastructure.
-Land use and infrastructure often impacts the larger forces within a watershed.
-For example, land use can that reduced the retention of precipitation within the soils or within the stream itself, increase the overall velocity of water moving from the upper portions of a watershed to the lower areas.
-Increased velocity can cause stream bed downcutting which can ultimately leave banks vulnerable to erosion.
-Human activity along a stream can impact the natural buffer zone of a river, called the riparian area, which can in turn increase the susceptibility of erosion.
-If the riparian area of a stream has been compromised, erosion can occur unchecked at unatural levels reslting in loss of property and decreased water quality that negatively affect aquatic organisms like fish as well as municipal drinking water sources.
+Erosion along a streambank can also result from human land use and associated infrastructure.
+Land use and infrastructure often has a ripple effect on natural forces within a watershed.
+For example, land use that decreases the retention of water in streamside soils (such as removing nearby vegetation) can increase the overall velocity of water flowing from the upper portions of a watershed to the lower areas.
+Increased velocity can cause stream bed downcutting, which leaves banks vulnerable to erosion.
+Human activity along a stream can compromise the natural buffer zone of a river, called the riparian zone, which in turn increases the rate of erosion.
+Unchecked erosion like that often seen in heavily disturbed riparian zones can result in decreased water quality that negatively affects aquatic life, as well as municipal drinking water sources.
+In severe cases, property loss may be incurred as land simply breaks loose into the water to be swept downstream, possibly taking manmade structures with it.

 Soil bioengineering is a solution that can address moderate to localized streambank erosion depending upon the scale of erosion present.
 The general concept relies upon restoring strongly rooted, woody vegetation.
 Woody vegetation protects streambanks in several ways: